bluesky-social/bsky-docs/blog/2025-02-14-typescript-sdk-release.md

 ### New `asPredicate` function

 The SDK exposes a new `asPredicate` function.
-This function allows to convert a `validate*` function into a predicate function.
+This function allows converting a `validate*` function into a predicate function.
 This can be useful when working with libraries that expect a predicate function to be passed as an argument.

 ```typescript
 import { AppBskyEmbedImages, asPredicate } from '@atproto/api'